MicrosoftDocs/dynamics-365-project-operations/articles/expense/mobile-app-manage-expense-reports.md

 To create an expense report, follow these steps.

-1. On your mobile device, open the Power Apps mobile app, and then open the Expense mobile app.
+1. On your mobile device, open the Power Apps mobile app, and then open the Expense management mobile app.
 1. On the **Reports** tab, on the **Draft** tab, select the plus sign (**+**) button.
 1. Optional: Enter a name for the expense report.
 1. Optional: Enter a description.